Kenny vs. Spenny: Production

 Starting with the fourth season, Kenny and Spenny were both executive producers and received credit separate from five other executive producers.
 Matt Stone and Trey Parker, creators of the TV show South Park, joined the show for the fourth season and were given their own separate credit as executive producers for the ten episodes in which they were involved.
 Instrumental and electronic music is frequently used throughout episodes scored by Composer Richard Pell.
 Ride of the Valkyries, Ravel's Boléro, Sergei Prokofiev's Montagues and Capulets and Peter and the Wolf, Gioachino Rossini's La gazza ladra, Mozart's Symphony No. 40 in G minor – 4th Movement, and music by Toronto electronica band Holy Fuck are very frequently used.

-Kenny and Spenny each have their own production assistant, camera operator, and sound engineer, who film their independent exploits for each episode.
+Kenny and Spenny each had their own production assistant, camera operator, and sound engineer, who filmed their independent exploits for each episode.
 In the earlier seasons, the crew was shared between Kenny and Spenny.
 Crew members eventually split up into two teams, some joining Kenny's "side", and others joining Spenny's.

 During the Industry Standard podcast, Kenny stated the series had a budget of 100,000 CAD per episode for the first season and 350,000 CAD per episode thereafter.